ClarkHobbie/elan/README.md

 ### Remove Principal
 ``
-elan <trustore> remove principal
+elan <trustore> remove <principal name>
 ``

-Removes the principal from the system.
+Removes the existing principal from the system.

 ### Remove Relation
 ``
-elan <truststore> remove relation <destination name>
+elan <truststore> remove relation <principal nane> <destination name>
 ``

+This command removes a relation from a principal in the system.

 ## Terminology
 ### Principal
 In elan discussions, a Principal is a person who you want to know if you can trust, or a person who